celo-org/docs/docs/protocol/transaction/erc20-transaction-fees.md

 N/A

-### Enabling Transactions with ERC20 Token as Fee Currency in a wallet
+### Enabling Transactions with ERC20 Token as fee currency in a wallet

 We recommend using the [viem](https://viem.sh/) library as it has support for the `feeCurrency` field in the transaction required for sending transaction where the gas fees will be paid in ERC20 tokens.